-The reference payment is equal to 70% of the deceased's average salary (regular contributor) or 50% of the deceased's average salary (nonregular contributor) during the 5 years before death.
+The reference payment is equal to 70% of the deceased's average earnings (regular contributor) or 50% of the deceased's average earnings (nonregular contributor) in the 5 years before death.

-The amount payable may be recalculated if the number of eligible survivors changes.
+The amount paid may be recalculated if the number of eligible survivors changes.

-The minimum monthly survivor pension is 390 pesos.
+The minimum monthly survivor pension is 530 pesos.